craftcms/docs/docs/3.x/sites.md

 ## Setting Up a New Site

-In this short guide we'll walk through the steps of setting up a new site in Craft.
+In this short guide we’ll walk through the steps of setting up a new site in Craft.
 This guide assumes you already have Craft installed and the default site setup and configured.

 ### Step 1: Create the Site in Settings